Bradford City Tramways

 Motormen and conductors

-Bradford City Tramways staff photo taken at Bolton Rd depot in 1898, almost certainly to commemorate the inauguration of municipally operated services.
+A Bradford City Tramways staff photograph taken at Bolton Road depot in 1898, almost certainly to commemorate the inauguration of municipally operated services.
 Photo courtesy of the National Tramway Museum.

-An enlargement of the above photo, clearly showing the soft-topped caps, which bear Conductor and Driver script-lettering grade badges.
+An enlargement of the above photograph, clearly showing the soft-topped peaked caps, which bear 'Conductor' and 'Driver' script-lettering grade badges.
 The jackets appear to be devoid of insignia, and curiously, many also appear to be several buttons short!

-General pattern script-lettering cap badges of the type issued by Bradford City Tramways — brass.
+General pattern script-lettering cap badges of the type used by Bradford City Tramways — brass.
 These badges were used from 1898 to around 1900.
 Author's Collection.

 A group of men pose with Tramcar No 13 outside what is probably Horton Bank Top depot — photo undated, but almost certainly taken in late 1898.
 Photo courtesy of the National Tramway Museum.